 This is a procedure which involves the placing of a filling material such as amalgam, porcelain or composite resin into a tooth to repair a cavity.
 This cavity is usually caused by tooth decay although it can occur as a result of a fracture.

 This then prevents further spread of this decay and helps to preserve the tooth.

 Once a tooth has become decayed it is important that it is treated sooner rather than later.
-If not then the enamel (hard outer coating) will deteriorate which reduces tooth sensitivity and leads to more serious problems such as an abscess.
+If not then the enamel (hard outer coating) will deteriorate which leads to more serious problems such as an abscess.

 If the decay is too far advanced then alternative forms of treatment are needed such as dental implants, crowns, a bridge or even root canal surgery.